Effective April 13, 2023

 At Atticus, our work centers on understanding our clients' unique situations and needs.
 A critical part of this process is collecting information from users of our website.
 In addition to information about your legal needs, Atticus may collect information about you and your use of our services, including: (a) Personally identifiable information, such as your e-mail address, name, physical address, telephone number, employment information, billing address, and credit card; (b) Anonymous demographic information, such as your Postal Code, age, gender, and preferences; (c) Information about your computer hardware and software, such as your IP address, browser type, domain names, access times, operating system, cookie information, referring website addresses, and Internet Service Provider; and (d) Information on your use of our website, such as pages visited, links clicked, text entered, and mouse movements.

 Atticus collects and uses your personal information to deliver the help you request, to evaluate whether to represent you, and to improve our services and website.
-As part of the process for identifying and connecting you with the right legal help, we may share your personal information with other law firms and service providers.
+As part of the process for identifying and connecting you with the right legal help, we may share your personal information with other law firms, service providers, and/or financial partners.
 Atticus may also use your personally identifiable information to inform you of other products or services available from Atticus and its affiliates.
 Atticus may also contact you to participate in surveys to conduct research about your opinion of current services or of potential new services that may be offered.

 We use personal information to facilitate your use of our services, to provide you with information, products and services you request, to administer and assist us with the operation of our business, and for the purpose for which the information was provided.
 In the event that we engage with third party service providers in connection with our Services, we may share personal information with such service providers who need access to such information to carry out their work for us.
+We may securely transfer information you share on our site with third party partners for the purposes of marketing and advertising attribution, measurement, and improvement.
+These partners may place or recognize a unique cookie on your computer or device and may securely share data between our servers and theirs.
 We do not disclose, rent, sell or otherwise make available your personal information to third parties for direct marketing purposes.
 If you connect with Atticus through a third party (e.g., your employer, an organization of which you are a member, or an organization from which you sought assistance), Atticus may share information about your use of our services with the third party to help them understand how people they connect with us make use of our services or to enable them to further assist you or to provide you with their products and/or services.

 If you provide us with your telephone number, you consent to the transmission of text messages to that number and waive any rights you may have under the Telephone Consumer Protection Act.
 However, you may contact us at any time to opt out of receiving such texts.